15 Ways To Stop Procrastinating Right Now

 Understanding the causes and temptations of procrastination is the first step to eliminating it.
-We’ve collected a variety of insights from Psychology Today, WebMD and Lifehack on how to kick procrastination to the curb — at least for right now.
+We’ve collected a variety of insights from Psychology Today, WebMD and Lifehack on how to kick procrastination to the curb for good.

 If your time frame is too far off in the future, deadlines becomes generalities.